AjitBhavle/zageno/README.md

 # Challenge 1: Web automation framework setup and scenarios creation
+## Description:
+- Set Up a Web Testing Project for Chrome that executes the following Test Case.
+- As a new Amazon user, I want to search for the cheapest Snickers and Skittles on the page.
+- Add the cheapest ones to your Basket and check if the basket calculates the result correctly
+- Check if on Checkout, without an account, the user gets redirected to the registration page.
 ## **Pre-requisite:**
 - JDK 8+ should be installed
 - Maven path should be set in system path(MAVEN)